No. 22 Tar Heels top Kentucky for Wildcats’ 5th loss in row

 North Carolina: The Tar Heels are 0-2 against teams ranked in the AP Top 25, losing 69-67 to No. 11 Texas (in Asheville, North Carolina) and 93-80 at No. 3 Iowa in back-to-back contests. … North Carolina has completed its nonleague schedule and will play its next 20 games in the Atlantic Coast Conference.

 Kentucky: The Wildcats opened with an 81-45 home win over Morehead State on Nov.
-25, but lost their next four games by 33 total points. … Kentucky has one scholarship player who saw action in 2019-2020.
-Sophomore F Keion Brooks Jr. (lalf strain), who made six starts, has yet to play this season.
+25, but lost their next four games by 33 total points. … Kentucky has one scholarship player who also saw action in 2019-2020.
+Sophomore F Keion Brooks Jr. (calf strain), who made six starts, has yet to play this season.

 UP NEXT